morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
-  * Optimize any images for web, compress and minifiy JavaScript and CSS with build tools such as Grunt or Gulp.
+  * Optimize any images for web, compress and minify JavaScript and CSS with build tools such as Grunt or Gulp.
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).